pantheon-systems/documentation/source/_docs/git-faq.md

 ---
-title:21 Git FAQs Guaranteed to Blow Your Mind!
+title: 21 Git FAQs Guaranteed to Blow Your Mind!
 description: Answers to commonly asked questions about Git, Drupal, WordPress and Pantheon.
 tags: [git]
 categories: []